 - Annual budgets;

-- Appointment of Directors and key management staff.
+- Appointment of Directors and key management personnel of the Manager ("KMP").

 To facilitate proper discharge of its functions, the Board has established the following committees: